-The attribute Protection valuation type is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Protection valuation type is a mandatory attribute.
 The attribute Protection valuation type is a dynamic attribute, i.e. the value of the attribute Protection valuation type can change over time.

 The attribute Protection valuation type can have the following domain values: full report external, drive-by external, desktop external, full report internal, drive-by internal, desktop internal, database-driven, fiscal value, other, indexed based on full report external, indexed based on drive-by external, indexed based on desktop external, indexed based on full report internal, indexed based on drive-by internal, indexed based on desktop internal, indexed based on database-driven, indexed based on fiscal value, indexed based on other.